 Due to a bug in Google Groups, do not click the "Join" button -- or any other link -- in the "Join request" email.
 (Clicking a link results in an error screen -- "You don't have permission to access this content" -- or causes Google to sign you up with your Gmail address instead of the desired address.)

 Simply reply to the email, as suggested in the text of the email.
 (No one sees the content of your reply.)

-If you happen to reply more than once for the same group, you may get an email rejection notice -- indicating that the first reply worked.
+If you happen to reply more than once for the same group, you may get an email rejection notice, which indicates that the first reply worked.

 Within several minutes, Google will send an